Active Substance: aclidinium bromide, micronised

 How is Bretaris Genuair used?

 The recommended dose of Bretaris Genuair is one inhalation twice a day.
-For detailed information on how to use the inhaler correctly, see the instructions in the package leaflet.
+For detailed information on using the inhaler correctly, see the instructions in the package leaflet.

 How does Bretaris Genuair work?

-The active substance in Bretaris Genuair, aclidinium bromide, is an anticholinergic bronchodilator.
-This means that it widens the airways by blocking some receptors in muscle cells in the lungs called muscarinic receptors, which control the contraction of muscles.
-When aclidinium bromide is inhaled, it causes the muscles of the airways to relax, helping to keep the airways open and allowing the patient to breathe more easily.
+The active substance in Bretaris Genuair, aclidinium bromide, is an antimuscarinic bronchodilator.
+This means that it widens the airways by blocking muscarinic receptors.
+Muscarinic receptors control the contraction of muscles and when aclidinium bromide is inhaled, it relaxes the muscles of the airways.
+This helps to keep the airways open and allows the patient to breathe more easily.

-What is the risk associated with Bretaris Genuair?
+What are the risks associated with Bretaris Genuair?

-The most common side effects with Bretaris Genuair (seen in between 1 and 10 patients in 100) are sinusitis (inflammation of the sinuses), nasopharyngitis (inflammation of the nose and throat), headache, cough and diarrhoea.
-For the full list of all side effects reported with Bretaris Genuair, see the package leaflet.
+The most common side effects with Bretaris Genuair (which may affect more than 5 patients in 100) are headache and nasopharyngitis (inflammation of the nose and throat).
+Other common side effects (which may affect more than 1 patient in 100) are sinusitis (inflammation of the sinuses), cough, nausea (feeling sick) and diarrhoea.
+For the full list of all side effects and restrictions with Bretaris Genuair, see the package leaflet.

 What measures are being taken to ensure the safe use of Bretaris Genuair?